KFC and Chipotle launched new plant-based products nationwide. They probably won’t be the last.

 For people curious about plant-based proteins, seeing the option at a restaurant they frequent may be enough to push them to try it, experts said.

-“[C]onsider this hypothetical: a group comes in and one of them orders the plant-based option.
+“Consider this hypothetical: a group comes in and one of them orders the plant-based option.
 Maybe some of the others would be curious and ask for a taste,” Nestle said. “‘Hmm.
 Tastes pretty good.
 Maybe I’ll try that.’”

 Both companies signaled that while the new products will be available for a limited time, they will evaluate and consider whether to offer them again or longer-term.